If a company doesn’t have negative reviews, it means they're doing just fine, right?

 2. Empower your customer service

 Customer service is the heart of customer experience.
 Additional information, tips on setting up and using a product or service, and troubleshooting issues all turn into customer support tickets.
 And the way they are resolved shapes customers’ opinion about your brand.
 Thus, your customer support agents should have all the necessary information at hand and be able to act on it without extra approval from managers.
+Providing them with access to relevant performance metrics, such as Customer Service Response Time, can further enhance their ability to address customer needs.

 Use surveys to identify the most common issues that interfere with your employees providing a better customer experience.
 For example, let’s say customers often ask for a discount.
 That means you should define the exact conditions under which a customer support rep can provide it without having to discuss the matter with anyone.